New! Add Legal Advice & HR Law Webinars to your subscription. Learn more

 Employee at hybrid work

-Application of Health and Safety Laws to Hybrid Work
+Application of Health and Safety Laws to Remote & Hybrid Work

-Since the pandemic created a new era of remote work, there has been discussion regarding the application of health and safety laws to employees working from home.
-Ontario and Quebec have introduced or passed legislation to ensure that their health and safety legislation applies to “telework”.
+Since the pandemic gave rise to remote work, there has been much discussion regarding the application of health and safety laws to employees working from home.
+Two provinces – Ontario and Quebec – have taken steps to ensure that their health and safety legislation applies to “telework”.

-Quebec also amended its Act respecting occupational health and safety to specify that it applies to workers who telework and their employers.
-This change is in force now.
+Quebec also amended its Act respecting occupational health and safety to specify that it applies to workers who perform telework and their employers.

 Updating Health and Safety Laws to Reflect Online Nature of Work

 Remote and hybrid work by its nature requires employees to work online.
-Additional changes in Bill 190 update/clarify various health and safety requirements to ensure that they reflect the online nature of work.
+Additional OHSA changes update/clarify various health and safety requirements to ensure that they reflect the online nature of work.
 This includes:

 • removing the requirement for committees to meet “at the workplace” – so that they can meet virtually;